taotliu/mMPA/README.md

 > mean(foo)/K
  [1] 0.67
 ```
-So The average number of VL tests needed per 100 individuals (ATR) is 67.
+So the average number of VL tests needed per 100 individuals (ATR) is 67.